Hudson Valley Shakespeare Festival’s New Home Will Be Eco-Chic

 While the theater’s hillside location at 2015 Route 9 at the intersection with Snake Hill Road is bound to be a delight for theater-goers, it’s far from the only thing happening on the grounds.
 In addition to the construction of the theater itself, visitors can also expect the addition of outdoor gathering spaces next to the theater, along with a nearby overlook for pre- and post-performance programming.

-If all goes well, the new design will see a groundbreaking in 2024.
+If all goes well, the new design will see a groundbreaking in fall of 2024, with the new theater scheduled to open in time for the 2026 summer season.

 hudson valley shakespeare festival's new home

-Views from the Hudson Valley Shakespeare Festival’s new home / Photo by Amy Brown
+Views from the Hudson Valley Shakespeare Festival’s home / Photo by Amy Brown

 hudson valley shakespeare festival's new home